OrderlyNetwork/evm-cross-chain/readme.md

 3. Setup Layerzero Endpoins addresses

+## 5. Deployment and Setup
+In this section, I will introduce how to deploy evm-cross-chain service for orderly v2, and how to setup every contracts.
+Scripts organization and related file format will also be introduced.

+### 5.0 Preparation
+You need prepare your `.env` file first.
+You can copy the `.env.example file and rename it to `.env`.
+For every network you want to deploy, you need to set the following variables in `.env`.

+#### SOP for adding new support for a network named as `XXX`

+**for private key configuration**

+1. set XXX_PRIVATE_KEY in .env

+**for contract verification**

+2. set etherscan key(if needed) and explorer api url in `.env` (for contract verification)

+**for basic network configuration**

+3. set XXX_CHAIN_ID in .env
+4. set XXX_RPC_URL in .env
+5. set XXX_LZ_CHAIN_ID in `.env` (for layerzero cross-chain support)
+6. set XXX_ENDPOINT in `.env` (for layerzero cross-chain support)

 ### 5.3 Deployment and Setup

-Before you start deployment and setup, please make sure you setup your .env correctly.
+Before you start deployment and setup, please make sure you setup your `.env` correctly.

 In this repo `evm-cross-chain`, which provids cross-chain-service for orderly v2 between vault and ledger.
 It has two main components, `cross-chain-relay` and `cross-chain-manager`.
 I won't elaborate the role and responsibility of the two componenets here, but I will introduce the procedures of deployment and setup of both.